numbduck/task_management/README.md

 - **Authentication**: Secure login and signup using JWT-based authentication.
 - **State Management**: Powered by Redux Toolkit for seamless state handling.
 - **UI/UX**: Responsive and intuitive design using Mantine and Tailwind CSS.
+- **Form**: React Hook Form used to capture form data and validations.
 - **Local Storage**: Persistent authentication using local storage.

 ## Tech Stack